adityasaini70/Applications-of-GMM-in-XAI/README.md

-# Applications-of-GMM-in-XAI
+# GXPlain: Gaussian mixture based EXplanations

 ## Abstract
-The popular LIME(Local Interpretable Model-Agnostic Explanations) framework suffers from the confounding issue of inconsistent explanations which renders it completely useless for safety-critical domains like healthcare and robotics, where the notion of trustworthiness and consistency are of the utmost importance.
-In this work, a novel modification of LIME based on Gaussian Mixture Models based clustering called BGMLIME(Bayesian Gaussian Mixture based Local Interpretable Model Agnostic Explanations) is proposed.
+The popular GXPlain(Gaussian mixture based local interpretable model agnostic EXplanations) framework suffers from the confounding issue of inconsistent explanations which renders it completely useless for safety-critical domains like healthcare and robotics, where the notion of trustworthiness and consistency are of the utmost importance.
+In this work, a novel modification of LIME based on Gaussian Mixture Models based clustering called GXPlain(Gaussian Mixture based Local Interpretable Model Agnostic Explanations) is proposed.
 A thorough analysis showcasing the performance of the proposed technique on five real-world datasets is done, and the superior stability and fidelity of the algorithm using metrics like Kendall’s W and R2